TAG Heuer VS Oris Watches

 Oftentimes the decision comes down to a price difference but there are also times when certain shoppers would pay more if the watch or even the watch brand has something more to offer.
 This is why you need to understand the brands that you are dealing with more intimately.
 In the long run, it can mean the difference between a watch that you may later come to regret and a purchase that makes you proud.

 One of the things that make TAG stand out is its average resell value.
 In terms of what you originally paid for your watch versus what percentage of that you can expect to get back when selling a watch while factoring for inflation, you will probably fetch more back from a TAG than from an Oris.

 You can't necessarily paint an answer with a broad brush between these two brands when it comes to resale.
 Much of this value has to do with brand recognition, brand value, and the brand's prestige.
 Other variables also come into play such as the condition that the watch is in, what particular model you are selling if it comes with the original box and documents, and a few more variables.
 This is just an average resale value we're speaking about and the reality is you should gauge the resale value on a case by case basis.

 What Makes Oris Watches Special?

 One area where Oris outshines TAG is with their diver's watches.

 Tag Heuer Aquaracer vs Oris Diver

-Oris manufactures quite a few excellent diving watches that have enough water resistance for some serious diving expeditions including a few limited editions and one, in particular, is a limited edition honoring an 11-time freediving national record holder Carlos Coste.
+Oris manufactures quite a few models you buy of excellent dive watches that have enough water resistance for some serious diving expeditions including a few limited editions.
+One, in particular, is a limited edition honoring an 11-time freediving national record holder Carlos Coste.

 While TAG also makes watches that are waterproof, they don't exactly live up to the reputation that Oris has for the same types of water-resistant watches.